 Nvidia

-Nvidia (NVDA -1.3%) has almost single-handedly emerged as the winner of an AI revolution, becoming the largest company in the world by market capitalization in mid-June 2024.
+Nvidia (NVDA 0.17%) has almost single-handedly emerged as the winner of an AI revolution.
+It briefly became the largest company in the world by market capitalization on several occasions, the first of which was in June 2024.
 The company's graphic processing units are essential to virtually all AI applications since they can perform millions of operations at the same time, making them perfect for machine learning.
-Stocks that go up generally must go down, but Nvidia stock shows few if any signs of retreating soon.
+Stocks that go up generally must go down, but Nvidia stock shows few, if any, signs of retreating soon.

 Here's how to invest in one of the three companies: